DavidBarts/sscalc/README.rst

 Only Numeric Columns Can Be Referred To
 ---------------------------------------

-This is because an expression's column references are intended to be operated on arithmetically::
+This is because an expression’s column references are intended to be operated on arithmetically::

     $ sscalc "@sum(a2:a5)" < liability.txt